 Facts For Your Visit

 Official Website: BC Place StadiumFee: There is an admission fee for the museum.
 Fees for events vary by event.
-Visit the official website below for an event schedule.
+Visit the official website to buy tickets.

 Accommodations near BC Place Stadium: